NIJ's Research Assistantship Program

 - Substantive knowledge.
-Knowledge of the U.S. criminal justice system and of advanced research and evaluation methods and analyses are required.
+Knowledge of the U.S. criminal justice system is preferred and knowledge of advanced research and evaluation methods and analyses is required.

 - Mathematical skills.
 Candidates must possess a very good understanding of statistical principles and research methods, both quantitative and qualitative.

 - Reasoning ability.
 Research assistants must be able to work independently, accurately, and in a timely manner.